How Your Willingness to Learn Can Become Your Strongest Career Asset (Plus Tips to Highlight It)

 Talk about a time when you had to figure something out on the spot.
 Maybe you learned a new system during a busy week, picked up a new skill for a project, or took feedback from a manager and used it to improve.
 These examples say a lot more than a generic statement ever could.

-Here are some ideas you can pull from when preparing:
+Here are some ideas you may derive from when preparing:

 Turning Your Willingness to Learn into Career Growth